akhilmaskeri/yifi/README.md

 this would download the **.torrent** file

-to download the movie using the torrent do
+to download the movie using the magnet do

         yifi -id <movie_id> --magnet